East of the Village Centre

 16. Anstey Way

 The bungalows and flats on the right were built by the Council in the 1950s, on the site of the old village recreation ground.
-In 2016, the Council was hoping to replaced them with new buildings.
+A group of 26 Council flats and houses was demolished in December 2017 and replaced with Wilson Court (named after the Wilson brothers who died in World War 1), built during 2019-20 and occupied from February 2020: two apartments with 56 homes (one, two and three-bedroom Council rented apartments).
+This was developed by the Cambridge Investment Partnership, a joint project between the City Council and Hill.
 From about 1925 until World War II, there was a house and nursery garden (Crossways) on the left: catalogues from the 1930s list Casburn, Bedford and Page as nurserymen there, specialising in alpine and herbaceous plants and shrubs.
 The house was finally demolished in the early 1980s.
 Return to the green.